Licates/ENFify/README.md

 This classifies the file in the command line and in the default configuration also generates a report with the audio features for more insight in the current directory.

 Feel free to experiment by adding manual cuts on the authentic file.

+## Training
+The models were trained on Kaggle.
+Copies of the notebooks used are located in the [training](training) folder.
+Additional exploratory notebooks can be found in the [notebooks](notebooks) folder, but some of the older ones are partially dependent on an earlier version of the repository.

 ## Configuration